Alfred Charles Hobbs: Life

 Hobbs became one of the founders of the lock making firm of Hobbs Hart & Co.
 Ltd. The company started in 1851 and was formally registered as Hobbs and Co. in 1852.
 By 1855, it had become Hobbs, Ashley and Company.
-The name then changed to Hobbs, Ashley and Fortescue, with an address at 97 Cheapside in London.
-Then for the next ninety years the address was 76 Cheapside in London.
+The name then changed to Hobbs, Ashley and Fortescue, with at 97 Cheapside in London, an address it kept for 90 years.

 In 1860 Hobbs returned to America and lived in Bridgeport, Connecticut, and went on to hold a dozen patents for firearm ammunition manufacturing.
 In 1880 he listed himself as a "Superintendent Of Cartridge Factory".